KianBahia/art-portfolio/README.md

 }
 ```

-That's it — it shows up in the gallery, under its category filter, with a
+It shows up in the gallery, under its category filter, with a
 click-to-enlarge lightbox (title + details at the bottom).

 ### 2. A year's calendar → `src/data/calendars.js`